peteclarkez/redis-pubsubtest/README.md

 As well as Actuator EndPoints there are also MVC Endpoints to control the list of names/topics that are used for communications.

+I've also used Lombok for the domain objects.

 ### TODO